 My name is Ashley Blake and I am a PhD Researcher and Research Associate at the University of Birmingham.

-My primary research investigates individual differences in children's language acquisition and how the speed of automatization predicts children's language development.
+My primary research investigates cognitive predictors of individual differences in children's language acquisition.
 I am particularly interested in developmental language disorder (you can find out more about DLD through under the 'Resources' page of this website).

 Thank you to the families who took part in my recent study regarding children's language acquisition.
 We are excited to launch a new study for adults with language difficulties.
 Please see the 'Current Research' page for more information.

 My PhD research forms part of an extensive five-year research project led by Professor Ewa Dąbrowska, and funded by the Alexander von Humboldt Foundation, investigating first and second language acquisition and attainment.
-If you're interested in finding out more about our overall project, please click on the following link: https://www.angam.phil.fau.de/fields/engling/chair-of-language-and-cognition-prof-dabrowska/individual-differences-in-language-acquisition-and-attainment/
+If you're interested in finding out more, please click on the following link: https://www.angam.phil.fau.de/fields/engling/chair-of-language-and-cognition-prof-dabrowska/individual-differences-in-language-acquisition-and-attainment/